 Place strawberries in food processor bowl fitted with metal blade or 5-cup blender container.
 Cover; process on high speed until finely chopped.
 Add ice cream, limeade and tequila.
 Continue processing until well mixed.
 Spoon ice cream mixture into prepared crust.
 Smooth top with back of spoon.
-Freeze until firm (4 hours or overnight).
+Freeze 4 hours or overnight until firm.

-Meanwhile, place whipping cream and powdered sugar in small bowl; beat at high speed until soft peaks form.
+Beat chilled whipping cream and powdered sugar in chilled bowl at high speed, scraping bowl often, until soft peaks form.
 Cut pie into wedges; garnish each slice with whipped cream and lime zest.

 Dietary Fiber: 2g

 The combination of sweet (pie filling) and salty (crust) made for a yummy dessert.
 However, I used orange juice instead of tequila and the texture of the filling was too icey - almost like a fruit slushy, but frozen.
 I read somewhere that the alcohol in the tequila prevents the filling from freezing.
 So maybe I'll try that next time.